comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ### Community Help Requested

-**HELP WANTED!**
+**HELP REQUESTED!**

 This is an open-source project available on GitHub that is built upon several different, changing, and evolving ecosystems, most importantly wpForo.
 This means we need community updates to this free plugin to keep it running consistently with version updates.
 At the very least, I need you to join my telegram group to immediately update/notify me of changes, and provide help.

-I am not a primarily WordPress developer, I will likely be forever busy with other projects.
-However, the effort put into making the project means it must survive! **Yell at me if something breaks.**
+I am not a primarily WordPress developer.
+I will likely be working on another project and wont be able to keep up going back and forth constantly to check for changes.
+I will likely be forever busy with other projects.
+However, the effort put into making the project means it must survive! **PLEASE ALERT ME IF SOMETHING BREAKS OR CHANGES ARE NEEDED.**

 ### Project Background